s-alad/emptyroom/README.md

 Because BU doesn't provide classroom information and because there were no exposed API's to find class dates from student link, a little creativity was required.

-Using the [BU Course Search Tool](https://www.bu.edu/phpbin/course-search/), when you press the search icon it sends a request to BU's database and returns all classes that match your query.
+Using the [BU Course Search Tool](https://www.bu.edu/phpbin/course-search/), if you press the search icon it sends a request to BU's database and returns all classes that match your query.

 By submitting a query and inputting a page size of 100,000 (overkill I know) it's possible to get the course code of every single course offered at BU.